 //

-These are called single line comments, and they are utilized not only in the C programming language but in others as well.
+These are called single-line comments, and they are utilized not only in the C programming language but also in other languages.

 return